appscode/blog/content/post/kubedb-v2024.8.21/index.md

-## SingleStore
+## Singlestore

-Expanded Ops-Request Support: SingleStore Ops Request In this release, we've expanded the ops-request support for SingleStore.
-Previously, ops-requests included Restart, Vertical Scaling, and Reconfigure types.
-Now, we've introduced additional ops-requests for Horizontal Scaling, TLS Reconfiguration, and Version Update.
+Expanded `Ops-Request` Support: Singlestore OpsRequest In this release, we've expanded the ops-request support for Singlestore.
+Previously, ops-requests included `Restart`, `Vertical Scaling`, and `Reconfigure` types.
+Now, we've introduced additional ops-requests for `Horizontal Scaling`, `TLS Reconfiguration`, and `Version Update`.

 #### Horizontal Scaling

-Horizontal Scaling enables you to adjust the number of SingleStore pods by scaling horizontally, either increasing or decreasing the number of replicas.
+Horizontal Scaling enables you to adjust the number of Singlestore pods by scaling horizontally, either increasing or decreasing the number of replicas.
 The required details for horizontal scaling should be provided in the spec.horizontalScaling.node field.
 Below is an example YAML configuration:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1